-If air quality is a concern in your Stafford, Texas, home, you need to address it quickly.
+With the current health crisis, indoor air quality is a concern for everyone in Stafford, Texas, home.
 Poor IAQ can cause an array of health-related concerns, including worsened allergy symptoms and asthmatic issues.
-Fortunately, there are ways to rapidly improve poor indoor air quality.
+Fortunately, there are ways to rapidly improve poor indoor air quality and avoid illness.

 Clean and Ventilate Your Home